Generic Name: rituxumab

 Generic Version Available: Yes

 Rituxan is a monoclonal antibody approved for follicular lymphoma, diffuse large B-cell lymphoma and chronic lymphocytic leukemia, and used for the similar blood cancer small lymphocytic lymphoma, alone or in combination with chemotherapy.
-Truxima is a biosimilar medication.
+Truxima and Ruxience are biosimilar medications.

 Rituxan is an antibody that binds to the CD20 receptor on B cells that grow out of control in people with leukemia and lymphoma.
 This helps immune cells recognize and attack the cancer.